thomascastleman/midi-harmony-interpreter/README.md

 # midi-harmony-interpreter

-This harmony interpreter works with MIDI input via [the Midibus library](http://www.smallbutdigital.com/projects/themidibus/) for Processing.
+This harmony interpreter works with MIDI input via [the Midibus library](http://www.smallbutdigital.com/projects/themidibus/) to generate interpretations for the chord quality, extensions, and root of the musical notes being played live.

 ## How it works
 Any notes that are played into the connected MIDI instrument are recorded in a array of the twelve possible tones.
 This array of "active tones" records the frequency at which each note is currently being played.
 For instance, an active tone array of